 Cooking is caring

-So, what kind of cook is Itkonen in her free time?
+So, what kind of cook is Maija in her free time?

 “I like to cook large amounts of food at home.
 The children have their hobbies and other activities, so we rarely get the chance to sit down for meals together during the week.
 However, we always have food on the stove.
 It’s important to me that the food is there for the rest of the family even when I’m away.”

-On weekends, Itkonen tries to make sure the family sits down for meals together.
+On weekends, Maija tries to make sure the family sits down for meals together.

 “For example, the children aren’t allowed to be in such a rush to see their friends that they leave the table before everyone is finished.
 I believe that the appreciation for shared meals is something that grows in children gradually.
 It’s an idea that takes root in their mind.”